Faculty and Staff

 Jon Baker, Teacher - Language Arts

-Jon Baker joins the WRUS family with an impressive work history and two Master's Degrees; one in English and one in Library & Information Science.
+Jon Baker (joined Wye River in 2018) has an impressive work history and two Master's Degrees; one in English and one in Library & Information Science.
 In addition to teaching English Literature here in the US, he has also taught conversational English in South Korea.
-Over the years, Jon has led many outdoor programs for students including biking, hiking, skiing, and paddling.
-He believes in preparing students for a healthy life by sharing insights on nutrition, consciousness, and stress/anxiety reduction.
+Jon has led many outdoor programs for students including biking, hiking, skiing, and paddling.
+He also prepares students for a healthy lifestyle by providing them with insights on nutrition, consciousness, and stress/anxiety reduction.
+Overall, he loves the challenge/reward balance of teaching in such a creative, agile and research-informed learning community.